Linda Teuteberg: Career in state politics

 Teuteberg was elected to the Landtag of Brandenburg on 27 September 2009 on the state list and was supported by Hans-Dietrich Genscher.
 Teuteberg served for five years.
 She participated in the 2012 German presidential election on 18 March 2012.

 During her time in the state parliament, Teuteberg served on the Committee on Legal Affairs, the Committee on the Election of Judges and the Enquete Commission on the "consequences of the SED dictatorship and the transition to a democratic constitutional state in the Land of Brandenburg", and was alao a deputy member of the budget, finance, economy, European affairs and development policy committees.
 She was also her parliamentary group's spokesperson for legal and media affairs.
 She did not seek re-election in 2014.

 From 2014 until 2017, Teuteberg worked at the Federal Ministry of Education and Research.

-Member of the German Bundestag, 2017–present
+Member of the German Bundestag, 2017–2025

 In an internal vote in November 2016, Teuteberg defeated Axel Graf Bülow with 57% of votes to become the FDP lead candidate (Spitzenkandidatin) in Brandenburg for the 2017 German federal election.
 The FDP won 7.1% of the second votes (9.2% in Teuteberg's constituency) in Brandenburg.
 Teuteberg won 7.5% of the first votes.

-Since September 2017, Teuteberg has been a member of the German Bundestag, where she serves on the Committee on Internal Affairs.
-She is also her parliamentary group's spokesperson on migration policy.
+From September 2017, Teuteberg was a member of the German Bundestag, where she served on the Committee on Internal Affairs.
+She was also her parliamentary group's spokesperson on migration policy.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Teuteberg was part of her party's delegation in the working group on migration and integration, co-chaired by Boris Pistorius, Luise Amtsberg and Joachim Stamp.